-US stocks mostly lower as energy companies fall
+US stocks stall as oil slides, investors get defensive

-NEW YORK (AP) — U.S. stocks were mostly lower in early trading Tuesday as investors await updates on oil output at a damaged Saudi Aramco facility and look ahead to a key interest rate decision from the Federal Reserve.
+NEW YORK (AP) — U.S. stocks stalled in midday trading Tuesday as investors await updates on oil output at a damaged Saudi Aramco facility and look ahead to a key interest rate decision from the Federal Reserve.

 On Monday, oil prices spiked more than 14% over concerns that an attack on Saudi Arabia’s biggest oil processing facility could limit supplies from the world’s biggest oil exporter.
 Investors will be closely watching an update later Tuesday from Saudi Arabia’s energy minister.

-Technology stocks were also holding well as a gain for Microsoft helped counter a slide in Intel.
+Technology stocks were also holding up well as a gain for Microsoft helped counter a slide in Intel and Cisco.

 Volatile oil prices and the lingering U.S.-China trade dispute loom over the market as the Federal Reserve begins a two-day meeting to determine interest rate policy.
 Investors are expecting the central bank to cut its short-term rate on Wednesday to help protect the economy from threats to growth.